anyahush/sunrise-yoga/README.md

     * As a visitor, I want to be able to sign up for a newsletter, so I can stay informed about the studio.
     * As a visitor, I want to be able to find social media links, so I can continue to follow the studio.
     * As a visitor, I want to see images of the studio and classes, so I am encouraged to attend.
+    * As a visitor, I want to know the location of the studio, so I can easily find it when I attend.

 &nbsp;